Updates made to this page

 Call: 204.725.8700 ext.
 6052

-- Required documents and forms can be scanned and emailed, or faxed, to the Lynn or your student success advisor
+- Required documents and forms can be scanned and emailed, or faxed, to Lynn Andrews or your student success advisor

 - Accessibility and disability services will work in collaboration with the Learning Curve and Test Center to continue providing supports to ADS students

-- One-on-one interactions with students will be facilitated through Skype for Business or Zoom.
+- One-to-one interactions with students will be facilitated through Skype for Business or Zoom.
 This allows desktop sharing, and is easily accessible to all students through their Microsoft Office 365 account.

 - Advisors will provide ADS services through Skype, Zoom, phone, email or in person